bww/Retina/README.md

 Retina is a command line tool which performs individual or batch retina to standard resolution image conversion for iOS/Mac app development.

+Retina can be used as part of your build toolchain to automatically produce standard resolution versions of retina assets so you don't need to manually produce or maintain a standard resolution set.

 Usage
 -----